containers/podman/docs/podman-push.1.md

 ## EXAMPLE

-This example extracts the imageID image to a local directory in docker format.
+This example pushes the image specified by the imageID to a local directory in docker format.

  `# podman push imageID dir:/path/to/image`

-This example extracts the imageID image to a local directory in oci format.
+This example pushes the image specified by the imageID to a local directory in oci format.

  `# podman push imageID oci-archive:/path/to/layout:image:tag`

-This example extracts the imageID image to a container registry named registry.example.com
+This example pushes the image specified by the imageID to a container registry named registry.example.com

  `# podman push imageID docker://registry.example.com/repository:tag`

+This example pushes the image specified by the imageID to a container registry named registry.example.com and saves the digest in the specified digestfile.

+ `# podman push --digestfile=/tmp/mydigest imageID docker://registry.example.com/repository:tag`

-This example extracts the imageID image and puts into the local docker container store
+This example pushes the image specified by the imageID and puts it into the local docker container store

  `# podman push imageID docker-daemon:image:tag`